astrix-network/astrix-gpu-miner/README.md

 # astrix gpu miner
-A fast GPU miner for Astrix using AstrixHash algorithm
+A fast GPU miner for Astrix using AstrixHash algorithm (nvidia only)

 ```bash
 USAGE: